最新糖心Vlog

 1 2 hour workshop each week

-1 x 30 minute online engagement with peers
+1 x 30 minute online engagement in module material

 Self directed learning